Victoria-S-X/IoT-smarthome/README.md

 - Acts as the central microcontroller and manages all operations.
 ##### Keypad:
 - The keypad has 8 pins.
 Connect the row pins of the keypad to the Pico's GPIO pins (e.g. GP5 to GP2).
 Connect the column pins of the keypad to another set of GPIO pins (e.g. GP9 to GP6).
+- Current: quite minimum, so its power consumption is ignored here.
 ##### Motion Sensor:
 - Power: Connect the VCC pin of the PIR sensor to the VBUS pin on the Pico for 5V.
 - Ground: Connect the GND pin to the ground rail.
 - Output: Connect the OUT pin to a GPIO pin on the Pico (e.g. GP10).
+- Current:
+    - Idle Current: < 50 µA
+    - Active Current: ~1 mA
 ##### Buzzer:
 - Connect the positive side of the buzzer to a GPIO pin (e.g. GP11).
 - Connect the negative side of the buzzer to the ground rail.
+- Current: 15 mA
 ##### LCD Screen:
 - Connect the VSS pin to the ground rail.
 - Connect the VDD pin to VSYS pin.